.

 PERSONAL COMMUNICATIONS

 There is no Internet available at either site.
-There is cellular service at both sites, but in some field locations, it may be spotty.
-PIs and staff will have cell phones and regular phone access..
+While there is no cellular service within the rooms, there is service in the areas surrounding the accommodations.
+Service may be spotty at some field locations.
+PIs and staff will have cell phones and regular phone access.

-Please note: Personal communication with outsiders is not always possible while participating in an expedition.
+Please note: Personal communication with outsiders is not always possible during an expedition.
 Earthwatch encourages volunteers to minimize outgoing calls and immerse themselves in the experience; likewise, family and friends should restrict calls to urgent messages only.

 FACILITIES AND AMENITIES

-The sites are remote, but we encourage volunteers to bring binoculars and enjoy the nature around you.
+The sites are remote, but we encourage volunteers to bring binoculars and enjoy the nature around them.

 DISTANCE TO THE FIELD SITE

-Lomas de Banao Ecological Reserve (LBER) is 73 miles from the town of Santa Clara, which is the largest town in the area.
-While teams are doing fieldwork in Lomas de Banao Ecological Reserve (LBER), all research sites are reached by hiking.
-The hike between the two accommodations in LBER, from Jarico to La Sabina, is about four hours up the mountain (7.5 miles).
-Mules will be available primarily for transporting field equipment and luggage but can also be used to ride should the hike prove difficult for some participants.
+LBER is 73 miles from the town of Santa Clara, which is the largest town in the area.
+All research sites are reached by hiking.
+The hike between the two accommodations in LBER, from Jarico to La Sabina, is about three hours up the mountain (7.5 miles).
+Mules will be available, primarily for transporting field equipment and luggage, but can also be used to ride should the hike prove difficult for some participants.
 The mules will also be used for emergencies.
 The team will hike back down the mountain at the end of the team one day before departure.

 FOOD AND WATER

-All meals (breakfast, lunch and dinner) will be typical Cuban fare prepared by a local cook and eaten at the accommodations.
-The availability of food products changes daily in Cuba and sometimes there are shortages and certain foods will not be available.
-In addition, there is limited use of spices in Cuban cuisine, so you are welcomed to bring your spicy sauce or preferred spices if you wish to add them to your meals.
+All meals (breakfast, lunch, and dinner) will be typical Cuban fare prepared by a local cook and eaten at the accommodations.
+The availability of food products changes daily in Cuba, and sometimes there are shortages, and certain foods will not be available.
+In addition, there is limited use of spices in Cuban cuisine, so you are welcome to bring your spicy sauce or preferred spices if you wish to add them to your meals.
+You can also bring snacks and protein bars for between meals if preferred.

 TYPICAL MEALS